bevacqua/gitcanvas/README.md

 # gitcanvas

+#### Waste your time like you never did before!

 ![gitcanvas.png][1]

-Waste your time like you never did before!
+## What is this?

+`gitcanvas` is a website and command-line tool that facilitates "drawing" in your contribution summary on GitHub, by creating commits for you in the right places.

+Just hop onto the site, _draw something_, commit with the CLI, and done! :rocket:

 ![web.png][2]